MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vmware-hosts.md

 ## Before you start

-- VMM supports the management of hosts and clusters running VMware ESX/ESXi 4.1, ESXi 5.0, 5.1, 5.5 and 6.0.
+- VMM supports the management of hosts and clusters running VMware.
+[Learn more](system-reqs.md#vmware-servers-in-the-vmm-fabric) for supported versions of VMware.
 - You need a vCenter server in your deployment. vSphere hosts and host clusters should be managed by a vCenter server, which in turn is managed by VMM.
 - The following features are supported by VMM when hosts and clusters are managed with a vCenter server:
 	- VMM command shell (same shell across all hypervisors)